 Passwords remain the most popular way that individuals authenticate to online services.
 The reason for this is that a password is generally the simplest method to deploy and the most familiar for individuals.

 Despite this, passwords carry well-known risks.
-The biggest risk is that people have generally seen passwords as a mathematical problem that can be solved by increasing complexity rules.
+The biggest risk is that people passwords as a mathematical problem that can be solved by increasing complexity rules.
 This fails to take into account natural human behaviour which is to make passwords more easily memorable, regardless of the cost to security.

 A rigid focus on password strength rules with no consideration of the usual behaviour of people choosing passwords means that you can make inappropriate choices in setting up and maintaining of your authentication system.
-This could place the wider security of your systems or your users at risk.
+This could place the wider security of your systems or your users at risk, and could lead to unauthorised or unlawful access to personal data.